What is SAML?

 If the email does exist within Award Force, there's an additional step that allows the user to link their existing account with their SAML identity.
 The user will simply need to input the code that has been emailed to them.
 For security purposes the code expires in 10 minutes, but can be regenerated if necessary.
 If a new code is generated, the previous code is voided.

 Service Provider Metadata

 Once set up is complete, you will see a link under 'Service provider metadata' at the bottom of the Integration tab in your account.
 Clicking the link will open an XML file in a new tab.

 The metadata contained in the XML file is unique to your account.
-The file contains some details which may be useful for future reference, such as entityID URL and the Reply URL (also referred to as the Assertion Consumer Service (ACS) URL).
+The file contains some details which may be useful for future references, such as entityID URL and the Reply URL (also referred to as the Assertion Consumer Service (ACS) URL).
 The required attributes: firstName, lastName, email can also be found in the metadata.

-The Reply URL always takes the format: https//your_account_URL/saml/callback where 'your_account_URL' will be something.awardforce.com or your custom domain if one has been configured.
+The Reply URL always takes the format: https://your_account_URL/saml/callback where 'your_account_URL' will be something.awardsplatform.com or your custom domain if one has been configured.

 Need more help?
 Get in touch!